- Cramps No Period

 Pelvic pain similar to a menstrual period can happen at times when no period is due or can occur because of conditions other than the monthly cycle.
 Sometimes it is hard to tell the exact reason for cramps that feel like a menstrual period.

-The following diseases and conditions are examples of situations that can cause pain or cramps when not on your period.
+The following 12 diseases and conditions are examples of situations that can cause pain or cramps when not on your period.

 In the middle of the menstrual cycle, or about 10-14 days before your period, ovulation occurs.
 This is the release of an egg from a follicle within the ovary.

 - lasting a few minutes to hours.
 It typically occurs on one side of the abdomen only.

 A cyst is an enclosed tissue sac filled with fluid.
 The ovary is a common location for cyst development.

 - A small ovarian cyst typically does not cause symptoms, but if the cyst ruptures, it can cause sudden, sharp pains or cramps on one side of the lower abdomen.

 This is a rare cause of pain or pressure within the abdomen or pelvis.

-Sometimes women in the very early stages of pregnancy experience slight cramping, similar to mild menstrual cramps, right around the time that the fertilized egg implants in the uterus.
+Sometimes women in the very early stages of pregnancy experienced slight cramping, similar to mild menstrual cramps, right around the time that the fertilized egg implants in the uterus.
 This is termed “implantation pain” and happens right around the time of the expected period.

-- Usually there are no other symptoms at this time other than the absence of a period.
+- Usually, there are no other symptoms at this time other than the absence of a period.
 Sometimes there is light spotting at the time of implantation.